-Academic accommodations are an adjustment to course content that ensures equal opportunity to complete the outcomes of the course.
+An academic accommodation is an adjustment to the delivery of course content made for a student with a disability to ensure equal opportunity to complete the outcomes of the course.

 Accommodations are NOT:

-· Granted if it fundamentally alters the outcomes of the class.
+- Granted if they fundamentally alter the outcomes of the class.

-· Retroactive.
-The accommodation(s) begin once a student requests their letters of accommodation.
+- Retroactive.
+The accommodation(s) begin once a student requests the letters of accommodation.

 What do I have to do to obtain academic accommodations?

-2. Provide documentation of a diagnosis that limits you in your learning or living environments to the Disability Resource Center.
+- Provide documentation of a diagnosis that limits you in your learning or living environments to the Center for Equal Access.

-3. Meet (in person, phone or Skype) with the coordinator to determine academic accommodations.
+- Meet (in person, or via phone, Google Hangout, or Facetime) with the Director to determine academic accommodations.

 - Prior or current accommodations in high school or at another college or university do not automatically mean that the student will receive any accommodations or the same accommodations at The College of St. Scholastica.